-Armando Kirwin is considered to be one of the most experienced creators working in the field of virtual reality.
-He has helped create more than twenty of the biggest virtual reality projects in the world.
+Armando Kirwin is considered to be one of the most experienced creators and technologists working in the field of virtual and augmented reality.
+He has helped create more than twenty notable projects for some of the biggest companies in the world.
 These projects have gone on to win four Emmy nominations, seven Webby nominations, an AICP Next award, and the Grand Prix at Cannes, along with numerous debuts at Tribeca, SXSW, and Sundance.

-As an expert in virtual reality, he has presented at industry-leading agencies and conferences such as McCann, Saatchi & Saatchi, Ciclope, Sundance, VIFF, Google, and NAB.
+As an expert in virtual and augmented reality, he has presented at industry-leading agencies and conferences such as McCann, Saatchi & Saatchi, Ciclope, Sundance, VIFF, Google, and NAB.

 Armando holds a Master’s of Science from the University of Texas at Austin and lives in Los Angeles, California.